MatthieuBruh/StockManager/README.md

 <a name="installation"></a>
 ## 3. Installation
-*This installation tutorial is based for an Apache Tomcat server on a Windows operating system.
+*This installation tutorial is based on an Apache Tomcat server on a Windows operating system.
 The adaptation to another server or operating system is left to the user.*

-As stated in the requirements, you need to have a web server that supports Jakarta EE.
+As stated in the requirements, you must have a web server that supports Jakarta EE.
 For this tutorial, we will use an Apache Tomcat server 11.0.0.
 The installation of the server is not covered in this tutorial.
 You can find the installation instructions on the [Apache Tomcat website](https://tomcat.apache.org/download-11.cgi).

-To run the project, you need to specify various information to the Spring Framework.
-The Spring framework requires a properties file.
+To run the project, you must specify various information to the Spring Framework in a properties file.

 <a name="spec-env-variables"></a>
-### 3.1 Specify the environments variables to Apache Tomcat
+### 3.1 Specify the environment variables to Apache Tomcat.
 In order to specify the environment variables to Apache Tomcat, you need to create a file named `stockmanager.xml` in the `[TOMCAT_INSTALLATION]/conf/Catalina/localhost`.
 This file should contain the following content:

 ```xml